Introduction >> Overview | Formats, Evaluation Factors, and Relationships | Papers and Presentations | Related Resources

 Listed here are selected specifications made available for downloading by the Library of Congress with the permission of their owners and the intention of ensuring permanent access to the specifications for the digital preservation community and other users.
 Also listed are URLs for sources of freely downloadable specifications for digital formats from standards organizations.
 Citations to specifications for particular digital formats, with links if available online, will be found in individual

 The formats and documents listed below are covered by the Microsoft Open Specification Promise (OSP).
 The documents below were provided by Microsoft Corporation in 2008 to the Library of Congress to be mounted for public access as demonstration of OSP.
-These specifications are also downloadable from http://msdn.microsoft.com/en-us/library/jj633114.aspx and http://msdn.microsoft.com/en-us/library/jj633110.aspx.
+These specifications are also archived at http://msdn.microsoft.com/en-us/library/jj633114.aspx and http://msdn.microsoft.com/en-us/library/jj633110.aspx.
+Subsequent to 2008, Microsoft has updated the specifications for some of formats listed below.
 Updated specifications for the Microsoft Office Binary Formats are downloadable from http://msdn.microsoft.com/en-us/library/cc313118.aspx.
-The formatting of the specification documents has changed a great deal since 2008; the substance of the specification has changed periodically as new features have been introduced to the Microsoft Office software and required supporting representation in the binary formats.
+New versions of two of the other formats are available at http://msdn.microsoft.com/en-us/library/jj712081.aspx.
+The formatting of the specification documents has changed a great deal since 2008; the substance of some specifications has also changed periodically as new features have been introduced in Microsoft software and required supporting representation in the binary formats.
+Note that not all application features introduced in and since Microsoft Office 2010 are supported in the binary formats.

 - Word 97-2007 Binary File Format (.doc) Specification

 - PowerPoint 97-2007 Binary File Format (.ppt) Specification

 - Excel 97-2007 Binary File Format (.xls) Specification